vsbron/course-react2024-crash/README.md

 ## Features

 - Random facts list with source link and some reactions;
+- Facts can be filtered out using the Categories buttons;
 - "Share a Fact" button, that reveals the hidden form;

 ## Details